jiho/atlasr/README.md

 ### Get all supporting functions

 In RStudio, click on the `Source` button at the top of the file pane.
 This should write something starting with `source(` in the console.
-This command loads all functions stored in the `library` folder as well as install all the "packages" that they use to get additional functionality.
-This is long the first time you run it because it needs to download all the packages, but should be instantaneous afterwards.
+This command executes `get_functions.R` which loads all functions stored in the `library` folder and installs all the R "packages" that they use.
+This is long the first time you run it because it needs to download all packages, but it should be instantaneous afterwards.

 With any kind of R interface (not just RStudio), you could just write

 	source("get_functions.R")

-in the console.
+in the console to achieve this.

 You can now close the `get_functions.R` file.